Ultimate List of Things to Do in Atlanta with Kids

 Atlanta Professional Sports

-Atlanta is home to several professional sports teams including Atlanta Falcons, Atlanta Dream, Atlanta Hawks and Atlanta United FC.
+Atlanta is home to several professional sports teams including Atlanta Falcons, Atlanta Dream, Atlanta Hawks, Rugby ATL and Atlanta United FC.
 Baseball fans will love cheering for the Atlanta Braves, and those with younger kids will want to check out the KidsZone at Truist Park and the Beat the Freeze race.
-Soccer has been steadily gaining popularity in the United States, and Atlanta United games are super fun for all ages.

 Centennial Olympic Park

-This iconic 21-acre park was created in 1996 to welcome visitors to the Atlanta Olympic Games.
-You can play in the Fountain of Rings, take a selfie at The Spectacular or enjoy the playgrounds, gardens and expansive lawns.
+The iconic 21-acre Centennial Olympic Park was created in 1996 to welcome visitors to the Atlanta Olympic Games.
+You can play in the Fountain of Rings, take a selfie at The Spectacular sculpture or enjoy the playgrounds, gardens and expansive lawns.
 In addition, Centennial Olympic Park hosts many festivals and special events throughout the year.
+SkyView Atlanta Ferris wheel towers above the park offering stunning views not only of the park below but of the Atlanta skyline and beyond.
+Enjoy the ride at night for a dose of city lights that will take your breath away.
+A great way to experience Centennial Olympic Park and the surrounding area is by taking a tour with ATL Cruzers which offers electric car and Segway tours of Downtown and its highlights.

 Chattahoochee Nature Center